adore/daylight/doc/develop.md

 `API::V1::Post` to `API::V2::Post` after they migrate and can focus on the differences provided in the new API version.

-> FUTURE: It may be possible to have different versions of a client model to
+> FUTURE #2: It may be possible to have different versions of a client model to
 > run concurrently.
 This would aid end users of the API to move/keep some
 > classes on a particular version.